Jacqueline Laurita: Personal life

+Laurita had considered leaving the show after her son's autism diagnosis in 2012 but decided to stay and use the platform to share information.
+"We wanted to raise awareness for autism and educate others about it," she said.
+"We also didn’t want anyone, including our son, Nicholas, to think we backed out because we were ashamed of his diagnosis or trying to hide it.”

 Laurita's first grandchild, Cameron Hendrix Malleo, was born on August 30, 2016, to Laurita's daughter, Ashlee Holmes, and Pete Malleo.
-Holmes married Malleo in August 2018.
+Holmes married Malleo in August 2018 and they divorced in 2022.

 In 2019, Laurita moved back to Las Vegas with her husband and their two sons.
+In 2023, they moved to Orange County, California as Chris Laurita expanded his business, Velocity Global Brand apparel company.